Abode home security system review: Flexible, easy to install, and readily expandable

 DIY home security systems aren’t a new thing, but developers are slowly working the kinks out of what can often be a complicated system with lots of moving parts that, should a single component fail, could result in catastrophic consequences.
 That’s good news for homeowners concerned about their safety, but who might be shy about paying thousands of dollars for a traditional system.

 Abode hit the scene three years ago, and it now offers a wide array of home security products that’s deep enough to outfit just about any home or business.
-At the core lies Abode’s Secure Bundle starter kit ($429 after the currently offered 40-percent discount), which includes the gateway, two door/window sensors, an indoor motion sensor with still camera, and a remote control key fob.
+At the core lies Abode’s Secure Bundle starter kit ($429 after the currently offered 40-percent discount), which includes the gateway, two door/window sensors, an indoor motion sensor with still camera, a remote control key fob, a backup cellular radio, and one year of professional monitoring and cellular backup.
+Those who prefer self monitoring can acquire the same hardware for $299, but the cellular radio won't be activated.

 The feature list is impressive, and Abode seems to have covered all the basics when it comes to contingency planning.
 The gateway is wired into your broadband router and runs on AC power, but it includes a back-up battery so a burglar can’t defeat the system by cutting the power to your home.
-An integrated cellular radio is available as an added-cost option.
-It serves as a backup broadband connection (for the system only) if your primary internet service is disrupted.
+The integrated cellular radio serves as a backup broadband connection (for the system only) if your primary internet service is disrupted.
+As I've already mentioned, however, you'll need to sign up for a service plan if you want that feature activated.
 All the sensors are powered by replaceable batteries with battery lifespans of 3 to 10 years, according to Abode, depending on the specific device and usage.

 Abode has worked most of the kinks out of the installation process, which can be completed in a matter of 15 minutes, max.
 (The sole hiccup I encountered: Instructions to remove a plastic strip to activate the motion sensor’s batteries.
 In reality, the batteries had to be installed separately.)
 Naturally there’s an Android/iOS app that guides you through things: first the placement of your gateway, then setting up each sensor individually.
 All sensors attach via sticky tape, including the motion sensor with camera, which is designed to be mounted in a corner.

-Note: Editor's note: This review was updated shortly after it was published when Abode informed us that the $429 cost of the starter kit includes one year of professional monitoring and 3G broadband backup service.
-We changed our rating from 3.5 to 4.0.
-We later updated this review to include the new addition of Google Assistant support, which was announced on January 4, 2017.